spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/insidesales/index.html.md

 6. Schedule and lead a recurring call with the Regional Director(s) and Area Sales Manager(s) to review regional priorities (bi-weekly cadence suggested).
 Work with RDs and ASMs to make sure you are invited to the appropriate team calls, slack channels, etc.
 7. Schedule time to introduce yourself and educate supported SALs or AEs on your role and responsibilities.
 Develop a working cadence and document how you plan to communicate and stay aligned on priorities.
 8. Ensure that you are added to regional sales team calls.
-9. Ensure you are added (as an optional attendee) to all relevant SAL and TAM calls or opportunity reviews.
+9. Ensure you are added (as an optional attendee) to all relevant SAL and CSM calls or opportunity reviews.
 10. Review and document Current- and Next-FQ Renewals and Opportunities that you will "actively manage" as the ISR.
 Tag all "actively managed" opportunities following the process outlined in the "Actively Managed Opportunity" section below.
 11. Review your regional alignment on the [Sales Territories](https://about.gitlab.com/handbook/sales/territories/) page.
 12. Create a renewals report that includes quote start and end dates.